 PION_LOG_TRACE=ice ./galene

 At startup, Galène attempts to raise its file descriptor limit to 65535.
 If it doesn't have the permissions to do so, it displays this warning.
-Galène should still work fine, but it might start dropping streams under load.
+Galène should still work fine, but it will drop streams under load.

 In order to authentify and encrypt communication between the clients and the server, Galène needs a data structure called a TLS server certificate.
 If a TLS certificate is not found on disk, Galène will generate one itself.
 This “self-signed” certificate is not known to the browsers, which are therefore unable to verify that it belongs to a trusted entity, and end up displaying a big red warning.